 Why does Singapore require a local director for every company?
 That is a good question and the answer will help you understand this concept.
 The Singapore government wants to have someone who it can hold responsible in case the company breaks laws; for example, it does not pay its taxes, violates any laws, or steals money from customers, etc. If Singapore did not have the ND requirement then the foreign owners of the company could simply abscond and abandon the company.
 To prevent this situation, the Singapore government has imposed the local director requirement with the assumption that the person who acts as an ND for a company will undertake necessary due diligence to make sure that the company continues to comply with the law.

 Therefore, Singapore's Companies Act and its common law impose the same obligations and responsibilities on an ND as those imposed on a regular director.
 Directors are responsible for ensuring that the statutory books of the company are maintained correctly, its regulatory filings are done in a timely manner, accurate accounting records and annual accounts are maintained, shareholders and directors meetings are conducted as per the law, and their fiduciary duty towards the company is honored at all times in all their official actions.

 How can you get a Nominee Director for your company?

 In most cases, the corporate services provider that you use to incorporate the company will offer the ND service.
 We at CorporateServices.com also offer this service, both to newly incorporated companies as well as existing ones.

 Does hiring a Nominee Director entail any risk for your company?

-When you use our Nominee Director service, the Nominee Director (ND) is contractually prohibited (by way of contractual agreement with your corporate service provider) from participating in the management of your company.
+When you use our Nominee Director service, the Nominee Director (ND) is contractually prohibited (by way of your contractual agreement with us) from participating in the management of your company.
 The ND will not come to your office, can not participate in any policy meetings, will not engage in any negotiations on the company's behalf and is simply a figurehead director to comply with the local director requirement.
 The non-ND directors (i.e. your executive director(s)) operate the company.